-Unfortunately, while this did not really effect the Catahoula Bulldog as a breed since it is still in development and was founded on the Pit Bull anyway this did effect the historical nature of the purebred Merle Pit Bull as it gave a false err of belief to those that made the claim that the Merle Pit Bull was not pure to the breed and often used statements in ignorance or bias that the Catahoula Bulldog was evidence the Merle Pit Bull was not pure.
+Unfortunately, while this did not really affect the Catahoula Bulldog as a breed since it is still in development and was founded on the Pit Bull anyway, this did affect the historical nature of the purebred Merle Pit Bull as it gave a false err in belief to those that made the claim that the Merle Pit Bull was not pure to the breed.
+Without historical context or honest knowledge, many have used statements in ignorance or bias that the Catahoula Bulldog was evidence the Merle Pit Bull was not pure.
 Most such statements came from hearsay without any true research on the part of those making the claims.
-Because the UKC and ADBA would not show older published versions of their original standards that did include the acceptance of Merle this seemed to back up the erroneous claim much to the delight of those that wished it removed simply due to their own bias.
+Because the UKC and ADBA would not show older published versions of their original standards for the American Pit Bull Terrier standards, which did include the acceptance of Merle, this seemed to back up such erroneous claims.
+This was an attempt to whitewash and change the Pit Bull breeds documented history, much to the delight of those that wished Merle removed simply due to their own bias.